taterbase/node-gistbase/README.md

 ##Testing

-gistbase relies on a config folder in the root (not stored in the repo) that holds a username and password for basic auth, as well as an access token for oauth.
+gistbase relies on a config folder in the root (not stored in the repo) that holds a username and password for basic auth.
 The structure is like so:

 ```
 gistbase